benjamin-bk-krueger/kringle-game/ABOUT.md

 Bought a book covering Python...
 Next week I'll join a bootcamp "GitHub for Everyone" hosted by INE.
 I'm sure I'll learn a lot of things.
 Guess setting up something like Kubernetes won't be so easy ...
 INE also has a lot of courses covering that

+***2022-02-22***

+Added items as new object and feature to the game.
+Did a lot of rework to make the code much more readable and beautiful.
+Maybe I should read my Pyhon book before writing too much code ... the more code there is the more rework there may be ...